jestarray/stormy/README.md

 # stormy

-a small set of tools to make education more interactive
+a small set of tools to make education more interactive, made with svelte and sapper

 ## Constraints:
 * no spaces in file names, use underscores.